Inductive constructions for frameworks on a two-dimensional fixed torus: Introduction

-In Section \ref{sec:background} we outline some background from (finite) rigidity theory, and summarize the key notions of rigidity theory for periodic frameworks as finite graphs on a fixed torus.
-In Section \ref{sec:statement} we state our main result, which will be proved in several pieces which comprise Section \ref{sec:generatingIsostaticFrameworks} (periodic Henneberg theorem) and Section \ref{sec:gainAssignmentsDetermineRigidity} (periodic Laman theorem).
-Section \ref{sec:conclusion} concludes by connecting this work with some existing extensions and some areas for further work.
+In Section \ref{sec:background} we review the basic ideas about periodic frameworks and their representations as orbit frameworks on a fixed torus.
+We also outline the key facts about the rigidity of these frameworks.
+In Section \ref{sec:generatingIsostaticFrameworks} we define gain-preserving inductive constructions on periodic orbit frameworks, and prove our first main result, namely a fixed torus Henneberg theorem.
+Section \ref{sec:combinatorial} describes the combinatorial structure of the class of graphs which are minimally rigid on the fixed torus.
+Building on those results, in Section \ref{sec:gainAssignmentsDetermineRigidity} we prove the second main theorem, a Laman-type theorem, which characterizes minimal rigidity for frameworks on the fixed torus.
+Finally, Section \ref{sec:conclusion} closes by connecting this work with some existing extensions, and identifying some areas for further work.